What salary can I expect from a graduate hospitality job?

 Mitchells & Butlers (owners of All Bar One, O’Neill’s and Harvester, to name but a few) also run graduate programmes.
 These are not restricted to the management of a pub, but also include head office functions such as marketing or finance.
 The starting salary for the Mitchells & Butlers graduate management scheme is £26,000.

 Once again, a number of different entry routes are open to graduates.
 You could work as a manager for a particular part of a hotel, such as reception or a restaurant, or as a general manager overseeing all aspects of the venue.

-Graduates without a relevant degree or sufficient experience may want to consider taking a job as a trainee manager and working up to general manager.
+Graduates without a relevant degree or sufficient experience may want to consider taking a job as a trainee manager and working up to a general manager role.
 Salaries for trainee managers can be lower, but have good promotional prospects.

 There are good progression opportunities in hospitality, such as working your way up to more senior roles at bigger and/or more high-end establishments.
-For instance, it may take five or more years of training – and probably several relocations – to become a hotel manager or general manager, but the rewards can be significant: hotel general managers earn £35,000-£45,000 on average, and you could earn between £50,000 and £200,000 as the general manager of a particularly large and prestigious hotel.
+For instance, it may take five or more years of learning on the job – and probably several relocations – to become a hotel manager or general manager, but the rewards can be significant: experienced hotel general managers can earn up to £60,000.

 Will a qualification in hospitality management improve my salary?